tekdemo/bigger-better-breadboard/LEDs/README.md

 Known Issues
 ------------

-- Standard iodes do not provide a temperature compensated voltage reference
+- Standard diodes do not provide a temperature compensated voltage reference
-- LEDS placed in a plastic enclosure in sunlight get very hot
+- LEDS placed in a plastic enclosure in sunlight get very warm
 - As a result, the circuit tends to allow over-current when heated, somewhat diminishing the intention.
 - Mounting holes on PCB don't line up with the 3D model, and are too small
 - The small mounting holes can cause shorts to the top and bottom layers when assembled with metal screws.